 If your game’s graphic requirement asks for DirectX 12, you must run it on a Windows 10 computer.
 But I doubt if there’s any game at this point forcefully ask for only DirectX 12.
 Most Nvidia Geforce and AMD compatible games now would allow players to choose whether they want to run the game on DirectX 12 for better graphic qualities and performances, or older DirectX version such as DirectX 11 which they would run just fine.

 Download DirectX 12 for Windows 10 64-bit

 Though it’s already auto included in the OS, Microsoft has been known to gradually release updates for DirectX 12 to fix known bugs and improve its performance.

 The easiest way to download DirectX 12 for Windows 10 64-bit or 32-bit is by simply enabling and running Windows Update in your Windows 10 system.
-There is no standalone DirectX 12 offline installer for Windows 10 download as it can only be acquired by Windows Update.

 The alternative and more manual way to do it is by using the Microsoft’s DirectX End-User Runtime Web Installer.
 Follow the steps below to do so.

 - Go to DirectX End-User Runtime Web Installer.